DivyaPasuparthy/SampleEndToEndProject/README.md

 UI Application
 - Based on the username entered by the application user, UI with angular js makes call to node js , which inturn calls Spring Boot Microservice (GET) to get the user information and displayed on the screen.

+Database
+- Table is created in MYSQL server.
+All database scripts are also uploaded.

 For UI Application
 - Because of space constraint, have not uploaded node_modules related code.